sandyb8860/RFM-Analysis-Customer-Segmentation-for-Business-Growth/README.md

 - Understanding segment sizes enables targeted marketing and engagement strategies.
 - The chart helps identify high-value customers (like "CHAMPIONS") and those needing attention ("AT RISK") for prioritized business actions.

+**How to Improve for 'At Risk' Customers**
+- Send targeted re-engagement offers or reminders.
+- Provide personalized discounts or incentives.
+- Ask for feedback to understand reasons for disengagement.

 ## 💼 Business Impact
 Implementing RFM Analysis delivers measurable business outcomes:
 - **Increased ROI on Marketing**: Target the right customers with tailored messaging, reducing wasted spend by up to 40%